-Course Outcomes: At the end of the course, the student would be able to
+Course outcomes: At the end of the course, the student would be able to:

 - CO1.
-Implement various analog modulation/demodulation methods - CO2.
+Implement various analog modulation/demodulation techniques - CO2.
 Design and verify the methods used for enhancing the noise performance of an FM system - CO3.
-Illustrate the process of discretization of a continuous signal and its recovery - CO4.
+Verify of Sampling Theorem for various signal conditions - CO4.
 Demonstrate the principle of sharing a communication channel on Time and Frequency basis - CO5.
 Demonstrate the effect of AGC on performance of radio receiver under variable input signal strengths.